 All complaints, including allegations of bias and inappropriate levels of force, are reviewed by the Internal Affairs Division (IAD), which reports directly to the Chief of Police.

 When an officer’s actions result in death or serious physical injury, he or she is placed into an administrative assignment pending the outcome of the investigation.
-The Criminal Investigations Bureau investigates the incident and the findings are sent to an outside state’s attorney’s office, for an independent determination if criminal charges against the officer are appropriate.
+As of Oct.
+1, 2021, the investigation is turned over to an independent state agency for investigation.
 The case is also reviewed by IAD to determine if the officer followed all required policies.

 Complaints against officers may be filed in-person, over the phone, or by filling out a form.
 More information about the IAD process and filing a complaint is available in the online resources section.

-In 2020, the department handled a total of 8 complaints against officers from residents for the entire year.
-An additional 13 complaints were investigated from reports by other officers or supervisors.
+In 2021, the department handled a total of 14 complaints against officers from residents for the entire year.
+An additional 23 complaints were investigated from reports by other officers or supervisors.
 Most investigations come from internal sources, as the HCPD expects officers to hold each other accountable and to the highest standards.
-Of those complaints, zero were for biased-based policing.
-Full 2020 complaint statistics are always available to the public and can be found in the annual report.
+Full 2021 complaint statistics are always available to the public and can be found in the annual report.

 The HCPD works with the Office of Human Rights and the Human Rights Commission to address any concerns that may arise.
 Additionally, IAD takes proactive steps to ensure impartial enforcement, including reviewing traffic stop data; practices, and training; and citizen concerns.